 How to Respond to a Notice of Deficiency:

 If you agree with the IRS’ claim and you owe money, you can either pay it off or find out your tax relief options.

 If you think the IRS is wrong, you can file a petition for US Tax Court.
 Surprisingly, the Tax Court process is not super complex for many smaller cases and is more like a small claims court.
-If you do mail in a petition, make sure to send it USPS certified mail with return receipt.
+If you do mail in a petition, make sure to send it USPS certified mail with a return receipt.

-Bottom line: A Notice of Deficiency is a letter stating the IRS determines you owe money due to a CP2000 or audit and it sets the time deadline for you to petition US Tax Court.
+Bottom line: A Notice of Deficiency is a letter stating the IRS determines you owe money due to a CP2000 or audit and it sets the time deadline for you to petition the US Tax Court.

 [#5] Notice of Filing Federal Tax Lien (Form 668Y)

 This is just as ugly as it sounds!
 A federal tax lien is filed in a variety of cases where the IRS is attempting to collect a balance due and is putting a lien on your property as insurance.

 The lien is a public legal notice to alert creditors that the government has a legal right to your property.
 The property may be real estate, a vehicle registered to you, or really any asset you own.